YairHalberstadt/Blog/CovariantReturnTypesProposal.md

     }
 }
 ```
 This leads to the boxing and unboxing of `42` which can lead to performance issues and stress on the garbage collector.
+Since the method is virtual it cannot be inlined, and the box avoided.

 Whereas now this can be written